Thinkific vs Kajabi … as a course creator, which one should you go with?

 As you can clearly see, both Thinkific and Kajabi provide you and your students with a lot of valuable features.

-At this stage, I imagine you’re beginning to hone in on which platform is best for you.
+I imagine you’re beginning to hone in on which platform is best for you at this stage.

 Let’s then summarize these two competing platforms with a few high-level pros and cons…

 - Access to a genuine free plan you can test and experiment with